 Attach the Dremel circle cutter to your Dremel

 Prepare the Dremel by attaching the Drymen circle cutter to your Dremel.
 Remember to buy a circle cutter guide kit.
 The reason being the Dremel does not cut perfect circles.
 The cutter kit is not affordable, but it is worth it.

-The circle cutter allows you to cut circles ranging from ¾ to 12 inches in diameter.
-Insert the cutting bit in the Dremel, and the material you are using is your guideline.
+The circle cutter allows you to cut circles ranging from ¾ to 12 inches.
+Insert the cutting bit in the Dremel; the material you are using is your guideline.
 Make sure the Dremel is unplugged as you hold down the shaft lock button on the side of the tool to unlock it.

 Take off the cap on the shaft when done installing the proper bit.
-The shaft cap is not useful when using the circle cutter.
+The shaft cap is not applicable when using the circle cutter.
 Screw the cutting guides housing into the end of the rotary tool.
-The housing is the black case sticking up from one side of the guide.
+The housing is the black case from one side of the guide.

 Use the guideline to slide the bit through the center of the plastic housing.
 Twist the housing clockwise until the threading catches on the end of the Dremel tool.
 The housing sometimes slides back and forth after tightening, which is supposed to be done.